|

 Messaggi: 1635

-http://www.space.com/images/h_marsex...irstpic_02.jpg Picture taken by the High Resolution Stereo Camera (HRSC) onboard ESA's Mars Express orbiter on 14 January 2004.
+The picture was taken Jan.
+14 by the Mars Express High-Resolution Stereo Camera (HRSC).
 It shows an area 1057 miles (1,700 km) long and about 41 miles (65 km) wide that was captured by the HRSC as the satellite flew at an altitude of 171 miles (275 km).
-CREDIT: ESA/DLR/FU Berlin (G. Neukum) http://www.space.com/images/h_marsex...stpic3D_02.jpg This image shows the Valles Marineris region in perspective view as if seen from a low-flying aircraft.
-This perspective view was generated on a computer from the original first image data.
-CREDIT: ESA/DLR/FU Berlin (G. Neukum)

 __________________